'Helping Children With Loss' A Unique Training Programme

 Who wrote the programme?

-This fantastic programme has been written by a select group of exceptional teachers and counsellors who are also Advanced Grief Recovery Method Specialists.
+This fantastic programme has been written by a select group of exceptional teachers and counsellors who are also Advanced Grief Recovery Method Specialists like myself.

 Who is this programme for?